 MEET OUR NEW HUBBIE - EMANUELE

-Meet Emanuele (now re-baptised as 'Manny'), the new addition to The Hub team
+Meet Emanuele (known as 'Manny'), the newest addition to The Hub team

 Why did you choose PR?